 Do you love muffins as much as I do?
 Check out these yummy recipes!

 My Dad preferred the more relaxed atmosphere upstairs, and he used to stop at the lunch counter at least once a week for a midmorning coffee and one of the Knotty Pine’s famous bran muffins.
 Knotty Pine Bran Muffins were well known as the best muffins in town.
 Once in a while, Dad would bring a half a dozen of the muffins home for a treat.
 We all loved them.
 They were seriously, seriously yummy, and full to the brim with sweet raisins.

 My Dad was friendly with the owner of the Knotty Pine and the chef, and one day he came home with the secret recipe for our very favourite Bran Muffins.
 My Mom and I were delighted and I’ve been making them ever since.
 The original Knotty Pine closed over 25 years ago, but these muffins always bring back wonderful memories of my late parents and my first ‘fancy’ restaurant.

 I first shared this recipe in 2005 and 2013 on an older incarnation of the blog.
-In 2009 I made one of my first You Tube video demonstrating the recipe It’s amazing how far video, the blog and I have come since then!
-(I really need to do some updates to my YouTube channel!)
-I’m keen to feature this recipe again with new photographs as it’s too good to leave tucked back in the archives.
+I wanted to feature this recipe again with new photographs as it’s just too delicious to leave tucked back in the archives.

 Seriously, you need to make these.
 My Bran Muffins are so good you won’t even notice they are healthy!